Briarwood station: 2010s renovations

 The station's exits were rebuilt during the 2010s as part of the Kew Gardens Interchange reconstruction project, which includes replacement of the Queens Boulevard overpass over Van Wyck Expressway.
 Ecco won the contract for reconstructing the station's entrance at a cost of $9.9 million.
 In 2011, the north entrance was demolished as part of the interchange-reconstruction project, leaving the southern exit bordering Maple Grove Cemetery as the sole entrance and exit.
 A new entrance was built next to Archbishop Molloy High School on Main Street, replacing an exit that had been closed since 2010.
 Another entrance was built on the south side of Queens Boulevard between the Van Wyck Expressway's service and main roads, across from Maple Grove Cemetery.

 The project started in 2010 and was originally supposed to have been completed by 2016, with a new elevator entrance and rebuilt, widened mezzanine corridors.
 However, delays abounded, including the fact that the new Main Street exit was delayed, having been pushed back from August 2012, to October 2013, and then again to March 2014; lead paint needed to be removed, costing $300,000; and plans were changed during construction, costing $1.7 million.
 The opening of the new Main Street exit was subsequently pushed forward to February 2014, then back again to May 2014.
 Work on the elevator was to begin after the new entrance opened; the elevator was to be complete by late 2014 or early 2015.
 A new staircase entrance, on the northwest corner of Queens Boulevard and Main Street, was opened in December 2014.
 After the new Main Street entrance opened, the MTA added landscaping, pavement, and sidewalks next to the entrance, and it began constructing an elevator entrance.

 The elevator was supposed to have been completed in late 2016, but the MTA also missed this deadline.
 The delays were caused by the need to install emergency systems; in the meantime, some riders chose to travel 0.5 mi away to the nearest wheelchair-accessible station, Union Turnpike.
 The elevator finally opened in May 2017.
 The elevator runs only between the street and mezzanine, so the station is not ADA-accessible; MTA officials had said that the platform was too narrow to accommodate an elevator.
 In 2019, the MTA announced that the Briarwood station would become fully ADA-accessible as part of the agency's 2020–2024 Capital Program.
+The renovation of the station was to be funded by congestion pricing in New York City, but the renovation was postponed in June 2024 after the implementation of congestion pricing was delayed.
+In December 2024, after congestion pricing was approved, the MTA announced that the elevator installations would proceed.